Among the various Hindu philosophies, Kashmir Shaivism (Kaśmir Śaivism) is a

 Svatantrya, self-created free will

-under the technical name of svātantrya it is the cause of the creation of the universe
+Known under the technical name of svātantrya it is the cause of the creation of

-- a primordial force that stirs up the absolute and manifests the world inside the
+the universe - a primordial force that stirs up the absolute and manifests the world

-supreme consciousness of Śiva.
-Svātantrya is the sole property of God, all the rest
+inside the supreme consciousness of Śiva.
+Svātantrya is the sole property of God,

-of conscious subjects being co-participant in various degrees to the divine sovereignty.
+all the rest of conscious subjects being co-participant in various degrees to the

-Humans have a limited degree of free will based on their level of consciousness.
+divine sovereignty.
+Humans have a limited degree of free will based on their level

-Ultimately, Kashmir Shaivism as a monistic idealist philosophical system views all
+of consciousness.
+Ultimately, Kashmir Shaivism as a monistic idealist philosophical

-accessible by mere effort, but dependent only on the will of God.
-Thus, the disciple
+liberation is not accessible by mere effort, but dependent only on the will of God.

-can only surrender himself and wait for the divine grace to come down and eliminate
+Thus, the disciple can only surrender himself and wait for the divine grace to come

-the limitations that imprison his consciousness.
-Causality in Kashmir Shaivism is
+down and eliminate the limitations that imprison his consciousness.
+Causality in

 The Siva Sutras